k3ltis/custom_setup_tool/README.md

 ## Prerequisites

 You have to install ansible on the host.
-Alternatively you can use an exection environment, see [EE documentation](https://ansible.readthedocs.io/en/latest/getting_started_ee/index.html).
+Alternatively you can use an execution environment, see [EE documentation](https://ansible.readthedocs.io/en/latest/getting_started_ee/index.html).

 ```shell
 # Install pipx